-A promising way to solve all of the above problems is to generate energy by the fusion of the positively-charged nuclei of the hydrogen isotopes deuterium and tritium.
+A promising way to solve this challenge is to generate energy by the fusion of the positively-charged nuclei of the hydrogen isotopes deuterium and tritium.
 Enough deuterium is available in the ocean to sustain a population of eight or more billion people for thousands of years, and the waste products of a fusion reactor are small amounts of helium gas (which is inert and so harmless), modest amounts of short-lived radioactive substances, and heat which is used to generate electricity.
 Fusion reactors can not undergo a melt-down like a fission reactor, and fusion reactors do not produce nuclear wastes that can be used to make nuclear weapons.

 Building a fusion device is a great scientific and technological challenge that draws on all areas of physics, but especially on ideas discussed in Physics 162 related to electric and magnetic fields.
-The idea is to use ultracold superconducting magnets (at about ten degees above absolute zero) to generate strong magnetic fields that act as a "bottle" to confine a superhot (300,000,000 K!) plasma of charged deuterium and tritium nuclei in a toroidal region so that the nuclei, through their large speeds, can overcome their electrical repulsion and undergo fusion reactions to produce He nuclei and energetic neutrons moving at even higher speeds.
-The energy of the products is used to heat water to produce steam that turns turbines to generate the electricity used by people and by industry.
-The electricity is produced by taking advantange of one of the fundamental laws of electrodynamics, Faraday's law, which describes mathematically how a time-varying magnetic field produces an electric field, which drives the currents in various wires.
+The idea is to use ultracold superconducting magnets (at about ten degees above absolute zero) to generate strong magnetic fields that act as a "bottle" that will confine a superhot (300,000,000 K!) plasma of electrons and of positively charged deuterium and tritium nuclei in a toroidal region so that the nuclei, through their large speeds, can overcome their electrical repulsion and so approach each other closely enough (about one proton diameter) to undergo fusion that produces He nuclei and neutrons with an excess of energy.
+The kinetic energy of the fusion products is used to heat water to produce steam that turns turbines to generate the electricity used by people and by industry.
+The electricity is produced by taking advantange of one of the fundamental laws of electrodynamics, Faraday's law, which describes mathematically how a time-varying magnetic field produces an electric field that can drive currents in wires.

 Despite the enormous attraction of fusion and despite a world-wide